akazukin5151/koneko-old/README.md

 * Display each image as soon as they finish downloading (but due to lscat limitations, only one page at a time).
 Requires "integrating" (read: basically rewriting) lscat.py and threaded download functions

+# FAQ
+* Pixiv keeps emailing me saying I've logged in, every time I use this app!

+That's because cookies aren't stored so you log in everytime with a new session.
+Looking at [PixivUtil's cookie implementation](https://github.com/Nandaka/PixivUtil2/blob/master/PixivBrowserFactory.py), it would be easier to base this app on PixivUtil for downloads, than to write it myself (currently, it's based on the [pixivpy](https://github.com/upbit/pixivpy/) api).
+The problems with this, other than being a huge time and effort investment, is that koneko uses info from the requests, such as number of pages.

 # Manual

 ```